Everett E. Kelley

 Everett Edward "Tuck" Kelley (January 8, 1898 – August 15, 1983) was an American college football player and physician.
 He also served in the Navy during both World Wars, eventually as a commander.
 As a football player, Kelley was an All-Southern guard for the Vanderbilt Commodores football team of Vanderbilt University.
 As a physician, he was once the surgeon at the Presbyterian Hospital of the City of Chicago.

-Early years
+Early life

 Everett Edward Kelley was born January 8, 1898, in Whitesville, Kentucky, to Charles Alphonzo Kelley and Mary Alice Ralph.
 His father was a farmer and a service station operator.

 University of Kentucky

 Kelley played for the Kentucky Wildcats football teams of the University of Kentucky, selected for All-Kentucky teams in an era dominated by Centre.
 (Note: Centre College star "Hump" Tanner was from nearby Owensboro.)
 He was elected treasurer of the freshman class.

 Vanderbilt University

 Kelley attended medical school at Vanderbilt, where he was a member of Alpha Omega Alpha.
 He started at guard for Dan McGugin's Vanderbilt football teams from 1922 to 1924.
 He was a prominent member of Commodores teams that compiled a win–loss–tie record of 20-2-3 over his three years, and won two conference titles.